ericmorand-sonarsource/notes/2024-10-10/comment-based-tests-messing-with-coverage.md

 ----------|---------|----------|---------|---------|-------------------
 ```

-When executing S2004 comment-based script and, then, S105 unit test script, One Double Zero reports that `packages/jsts/src/rules/S105/rule.ts` is partially covered.
+When inverting the order of execution of the tests - that is when executing S2004 comment-based script and, then, S105 unit test script, One Double Zero reports that `packages/jsts/src/rules/S105/rule.ts` is partially covered.

 ```shell
 rm coverage -rf && \